-First the least common multiple common multiple common multiple common multiple slcms of the denominators of the coefficients <math>p(x) has to be found, and the polynomial is multiplied by this number.
-Afterwards, the C constant in the result should have a factor 1/cm.
+First the least common multiple lcm of the denominators of the coefficients p(x) has to be found, and the polynomial is multiplied by this number.
+Afterwards, the C constant in the result should have a factor 1/lcm.

 The polynomial now only has integer coefficients.